beginning of content

 Digital probe thermometers can be used in your child's mouth (orally) or under their armpit (axillary).
 In babies younger than 3 months old, it’s best to use this type of thermometer under their arm.

-Digital ear thermometers are quick and easy to use, but may give you less accurate readings if not used properly.
+Digital ear thermometers are quick and easy to use but may give a less accurate reading if not used properly.
 These thermometers are recommended for children older than 3 months.

 Mercury thermometers are no longer recommended as they can break and poison your child.
 Fever strips and digital pacifier thermometers are also not recommended as they are not very accurate.

-Your doctor, nurse or pharmacist can show you how to use your thermometer properly.
+Your doctor, child nurse or pharmacist can show you how to use your thermometer properly.

 If your child’s forehead or skin feels very hot, it’s a good idea to use a thermometer to take their temperature accurately.